Keen-Sheen/Audits/README.md

 ## A call to a user-supplied addres is executed

   * An external message call to an address specified by the `caller` is executed.
-Note that the callee account might contain arbitrary code and could re-enter any function within this contract. reentering the contract in an intermediate state may lead to unexpected behaviour.
+Note that the callee account might contain arbitrary code and could re-enter any function within this contract.
+Reentering the contract in an intermediate state may lead to unexpected behaviour.